 Make your Pokémon Stronger

 ‘Evolve’ works slightly differently to ‘Power Up’.
 When a Pokémon evolves it transforms into a similar but more powerful beast.
-For example, when a trainer collects enough Spearow candy, they can evolve Spearow into Fearow.
-Fearow retains some visual similarity with Spearow but definitely looks much more formidable.
-The newly evolved Pokémon’s statistics will also reflect its powerful new look.
-The main resource required for evolutions is ‘Candy’.
+The main resource required for evolution is ‘Candy‘.
 Unlike Stardust, candies are specific to each Pokémon family.
 For example, ‘Abra Candy’ may be used on Abra and Kadabra for evolution but not on a Rhyhorn.

 The currency used in Pokémon Go is called PokéCoins.
 These are used in the game to buy commodities such as Lure Modules, Lucky Eggs and PokéBalls.
 PokéCoins can be obtained in two ways.